 You can have the cleanest, most well-designed kitchen in the country, but if no one can see it properly then no one is going to care.
 This is why finding the right lighting is crucial for taking good pictures.
 While plenty of us can’t afford fancy camera equipment or proper lighting set up, there’s still a lot you can do to get a well-lit shot.

 If you’ve ever heard of the ‘magic hour’ then you’ll know that light is generally softest early in the morning or just after the sun has set.
 When this lighting illuminates your space is entirely dependent on which way your windows face, so make sure to do a few test shots at various times of the day to see when it looks best.
 Also, always make sure not to take a picture looking directly at a window as this may cause the rest of the kitchen to look dark.

 Odds are you don’t own any professional-grade lighting boxes, but you can still take advantage of your kitchen’s own fixtures to take better pictures.
 Strategic lighting is great for spotlighting certain areas e.g overhead lighting above kitchen islands or under-cabinet L.E.Ds to highlight other areas.

-One thing you don’t want to do when taking kitchen photos is catch any unwanted reflections.
+One thing you don’t want to do when taking kitchen photos is to catch any unwanted reflections.
 Kitchens have plenty of reflective surfaces to be wary of, from metallic kettles and toasters to glossy cabinets.
 To avoid annoying starbursts, remove any shiny objects that you can and also make sure to take your picture from a higher angle.
 That will help to minimise the risk of unwanted flashes.